Getting a Pet Rabbit

 Rabbits don’t want to be alone

 Of course, human company would keep your pet entertained.
-However, your single pet rabbit will be more satisfied if you provide him a bunny friend.
-You see, rabbits are really social animals.
+However, your single pet rabbit will be more satisfied if you provide him with a bunny friend.
+You see, rabbits are social animals.
 If you observe rabbits in the wild, they usually live in groups.
 They’re happy communicating in their own language, playing with and grooming each other.
 If you want your pet to be happy, buy another bunny.

 Rabbits live long